Alliance 90/The Greens: Foreign policy

 The Greens are regarded as taking a Atlanticist line on defense and pushing for a stronger common EU foreign policy, especially against Russia and China.
-Green Party co-leader Annalena Baerbock has proposed a post-pacifist foreign policy.
+Former Green Party co-leader Annalena Baerbock proposed a post-pacifist foreign policy.
 She supports eastward expansion of NATO and has considered the number of UN resolutions critical of Israel as "absurd compared to resolutions against other states."
 The party's program included references to NATO as an "indispensable" part of European security.
 The Greens have promised to abolish the contested Nord Stream 2 pipeline to ship Russian natural gas to Germany.
 The party criticized the EU's investment deal with China.
 It describes China as a "systematic rival", though the party also favors cooperation with China to fight climate change.
 In 2016, the Greens criticised Germany's defense plan with Saudi Arabia, which has been waging war in Yemen and has been accused of massive human rights violations.

 The party remains divided over issues such as nuclear disarmament and U.S. nuclear weapons on German territory.
 Some Greens want Germany to sign the United Nations' Treaty on the Prohibition of Nuclear Weapons.
-About the Gaza war, the Federal Minister of Food and Agriculture Cem Özdemir (former president of the party) criticized Swedish climate activist Greta Thunberg for her presence and support of pro-Palestinian demonstrations in Berlin, calling on everyone to reconsider their opinions about her.
+About the Gaza war, the Federal Minister of Food and Agriculture Cem Özdemir (member and former president of the party) criticized Swedish climate activist Greta Thunberg for her presence and support of pro-Palestinian demonstrations in Berlin, calling on everyone to reconsider their opinions about her.